duleorlovic/blog/_posts/2016-03-02-gulp-tasks.markdown

     API_URL: STAGING_SERVER_URL + '/api/v1'
 ~~~

-Adding coffeescript and jade example you can find on [ionic
+Since Ionic command line does not pass params to gulp, there is Enviroment
+approach to select SERVER_URL on [ionic
 page]({{site.baseurl}}{% post_url 2016-01-27-ionic-begginer-examples %})

+Adding coffeescript and jade example you can find on that ionic page.